...

 Nightlife on Your Chicago Family Vacation

 Chicago also has a theater district and when we were there, we had the option of seeing Hamilton or A Christmas Carol.
+If you’re traveling with older kids, Chicago offers exciting activities like escape rooms and indoor skydiving, making it a great destination for families with teens.

 Thinking of checking out other big cities with kids?
 I have resources for things the whole family will love in Seattle, San Francisco, Austin, Kansas City and New Orleans.
 Plus these are the best family resorts in Virginia.